kalister5/Password-Locker/README.md

 # Password-Locker

-Password Locker is an application that helps users generate and store passwords on their multiple accounts.
+Password Locker is an application that helps users generate and store passwords on their multiple accounts. i used python to create this application .

 ## Author name